 Raif Badawi, 30, is co-founder of the website Liberal Saudi Network, which was dedicated to fostering open discussion of religion and politics.
-He has been sentenced to seven years in prison and 600 lashes for insulting Islam.
+He has been sentenced to ten years in prison and 1,000 lashes for insulting Islam.

 Rimsha Masih is a young Christian girl, believed to be developmentally disabled and around fourteen years in age, who faced charges in Pakistan for allegedly burning sacred Muslim documents—a crime punishable by death in that country.